New Reception Class 2023

 Once the children are settled in their new environment and are able to access all the resources in the way they have been shown, this timetable will become a daily routine for them.

-11:10 Tidy up time and carpet session (this varies from day to day but is usually based on topics the children are interested in, themes for the term or PSE discussions)
+11:00 Tidy up time and carpet session (this varies from day to day but is usually based on topics the children are interested in, enhancement themes for the term or PSE discussions)

-12:30 Register and Maths session (one day a week this becomes a music session)
+12:50 Register and Maths session (once a week this session becomes a music session)

 14:40 Tidy up time and carpet session (this could be singing, sharing helicopter stories, story time or a follow up from some interests.
 On a Tuesday, that week's focus children share their photos with the rest of the class)

-Contribution towards snack and other areas of the curriculum e.g. cooking and play dough is £10 (payable on parent pay).
+Contribution towards snack (and other areas of the curriculum e.g. cooking and play dough) is £10 a term and is payable on parent pay.
 This can be paid in instalments or in one amount.